• Skip to primary navigation

 Get excited, mule lovers.
 I have another mule recipe for you, and it's a delight.

-And now we get to add this strawberry-mint Moscow mule to the list!
+And now we get to add this minted strawberry Moscow mule cocktail to our favorite recipes list!
 Lucky us.
 Looks like we're in for some good drinking this season.

 Ingredients

-Now let's gather our strawberry Moscow mule ingredients.
-Here's everything we need.
+Now let's gather our minted strawberry Moscow mule ingredients.
+Here are a few notes and tips.

-• Ginger beer: To give us that perfect spice kick.
+Ginger beer: To give us that perfect spice kick.
+I love the brand from Fever Tree, but feel free to use your favorite ginger beer.

 I love serving Moscow mules in copper mugs.
 The copper insulates our strawberry-mint Moscow mule to make it extra refreshing, and they're oh-so pretty.